evanatyourservice/kron_torch/README.md

 preconditioners be triangular. 'one_diag' sets the largest or last dim per layer as diagonal using `np.argsort(shape)[::-1][0]`. 'all_diag' sets all preconditioners to be diagonal.

+`trust_region_scale`: If you have a hunch that your problem is prone to divergence or touchy, or you are training a very large model, you might want to go ahead and reduce this to `1.5`.
+It changes the direction of the update slightly, but can give much more stability for experiments prone to divergence.

 `preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
 It anneals from 1 to 0.03 at the beginning of training, so training will be slightly slower at the start but will speed up by around 4k steps.
 PSGD generally benefits from more preconditioner updates at the start of training, but once the preconditioner is learned it's okay to do them less often.
-An easy way to adjust update frequency is to adjust `min_prob` from `precond_update_prob_schedule`.
+An easy way to adjust update frequency is to define your own schedule using the `precond_update_prob_schedule` function in kron.py (just changing the `min_prob` value is easiest) and pass this into kron through the `preconditioner_update_probability` hyperparameter.

-This is the default schedule from the `precond_update_prob_schedule` function at the top of kron.py:
+This is the default schedule defined in the `precond_update_prob_schedule` function at the top of kron.py:

 <img src="assets/default_schedule.png" alt="Default Schedule" width="800" style="max-width: 100%; height: auto;" />